DaniPari99/ResearchTrack1/assignment1/python_simulator-assignment/README.md

 After that, for the implementation of this pseudo-code I decided to write the following methods:

-* **drive**: it is the function that permit the robot to go straight on.
-It has got 2 paramethers: linear velocity and time
+* **drive**: it is the function that permits the robot to go straight on.
+It has got 2 parameters: linear velocity and time.

-* **turn**: it is the function that permit the robot to turn.
-It has got 2 paramethers: angular volicity and time
+* **turn**: it is the function that permits the robot to turn.
+It has got 2 parameters: angular velocity and time.

-* **find_silver_token**: it is the function that computes the coordinates (dist_s: distance from silver token; rot_y_s: angle between the robot and the silver token) of the closest silver token contained in a certain range.
+* **find_silver_token**: it is the function that computes the coordinates (**dist_s**: distance from silver token; **rot_y_s**: angle between the robot and the silver token) of the closest silver token contained in a certain range.
+In my code I chose **s_th = 70** to avoid that the robot could go back and point to previous tokens.

-* **find_golden_token**: it is the function that computes the coordinates (dist_g: distance from silver token; rot_y_g: angle between the robot and the golden token) of the closest golden token contained in a certain range.
-In my code I choose g_th = 50 as the angular threshold for avoiding golden token
+* **find_golden_token**: it is the function that computes the coordinates (**dist_g**: distance from silver token; **rot_y_g**: angle between the robot and the golden token) of the closest golden token contained in a certain range.
+In my code I chose **g_th = 50** as the angular threshold to avoid the golden token.

 * **compute_rt_distance**: it is the function that computes the distance from right side.

-* **compute_lf_distance**: it is the function that computes the distance from left side
+* **compute_lf_distance**: it is the function that computes the distance from left side.

-* **point_to_silver_token**: it is the function that make the robot pointing to the closest silver token
+* **point_to_silver_token**: it is the function that makes the robot pointing to the closest silver token.

-* **avoid_golden_token**: it is the function that make the robot avoiding golden tokens.
-How it works?
-The basic idea is to compute the distance from left and right tokens and then make the robot turn left or right according to the biggest distance
+* **avoid_golden_token**: it is the function that makes the robot avoiding the golden tokens.
+How does it work?
+The basic idea is to compute the distance from the left and the right golden tokens and then it makes the robot turn left or right according to the biggest distance.

-The basic idea of my solution expressed by pseudo-code and then written in python language is traveling all the circuit avoiding golden tokens and then when a silver token is closer enough, pointing to it and then release it.
+The basic idea of my solution (expressed by pseudo-code and then written in python language) is to travel around the circuit avoiding the golden tokens and then when a silver token is closer enough, pointing, grabbing and releasing it.
-The basic idea for avoiding golden tokens is to drive the robot where there is the greatest distance from golden wall.
+To avoid the golden tokens, I compute the distance from the left and the right golden tokens, then I choose to drive the robot in the direction where is the greatest distance.
 Everytime we are too much closer with a golden token, we must turn where the distance is greater.
 As it is showed by the following figure:

 ![curve](https://user-images.githubusercontent.com/62515616/140643178-2ddffec3-e417-4fed-b4bc-8cca50d66bb9.png)